 Pronunciation of 'Obstetrics and Gynecology'

-The term 'Obstetrics and Gynecology' refers to the medical specialty dealing with childbirth, pregnancy, and disorders of the female reproductive system.
-Pronounced as 'ɑbˈstɛtrɪks ənd ˌɡaɪnəˈkɑlədʒi' in English (en-US).
+The term 'Obstetrics and Gynecology' refers to a medical specialty dealing with pregnancy, childbirth, and the female reproductive system.
+It is pronounced as /əbˈstɛtrɪks ənd ˌɡaɪnɪˈkɒlədʒi/ in American English.

 Word Origin

-The word 'Obstetrics' originates from the Latin 'obstetrix,' meaning midwife, and 'Gynecology' comes from the Greek 'gynē,' meaning woman, and 'logos,' meaning study.
+The word 'Obstetrics' originates from the Latin word 'obstetrix,' meaning 'midwife,' while 'Gynecology' comes from the Greek words 'gynē,' meaning 'woman,' and 'logos,' meaning 'study.'

 Pronunciation Details